BingleP/BinglesHTTPServer/README.md

 *   Session tokens are tied to the user's IP address.
 *   Session tokens have an expiration time (`TOKEN_EXPIRATION_SECONDS` in `binglehttp.py`).
 Active file transfers can extend token life.
 *   Path traversal attempts in file operations, public links, and root directory paths are checked and blocked.

-This README provides a good overview.
-You can copy and paste this content into your `README.md` file.